Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 ### Solve Script

-Actually, turns out implementing the solution script in this challenge is not as straightforward as I thought.
+Actually, implementing the solution script in this challenge is not as straightforward as I thought.

 Mainly because you cannot call `LLL` method with Sage's `Matrix_generic_dense` which is the class type used when you construct matrix of polynomial.
 This is when I just learned that you can actually transform matrix of polynomial into "concatenated" matrix of integers.